 The Commercial 2950, NordicTrack’s top Commercial Series treadmill for 2015, has an excellent specs lists.
 Some highlights are a quiet 4.25 CHP motor, a 15″ television, a 10″ web-enabled touchscreen, and 40 built-in workout apps.

-The entry-level treadmill in this series is very enticing too: The Commercial 1750 lacks a TV, but it does have a 7″ web-enabled touchscreen and a bracket for your tablet computer.
+One of the most popular selling treadmills in the Commercial Series, The Commercial 1750 lacks a TV, but it does have a 7″ web-enabled touchscreen and a bracket for your tablet computer.

 The Elite Series – Elite NordicTrack treadmills are engineered to the brand’s highest standards.
 Precisely calibrated cushioning, powerful motors, and 10″ web-enabled TVs are hallmarks of the two models in this series, the 9500 PRO and the 9700 PRO.
 These high-end treadmills are also iFit-ready and can automatically simulate outdoor race routes.
 They have a 15% incline and a 3% decline.